This post may contain affiliate links. For more information, read my disclosure policy.

 Gingerbread Recipe Ingredients

-• Butter: make sure it’s softened to room temperature
+• Butter: make sure it’s softened to room temperature, I use unsalted butter but you can swap salted.

 • Molasses: I use the regular kind you find at the grocery store – unsulphured or blackstrap molasses.